 It would be helpful if every time you act upon your impulsive ego, a holographic screen appears in front of your eyes, which would shed light on “why” and outlines the motive!
 Or, perhaps, you go through an out of body experience to watch how you are entrapped in heedless and primitive impulses, which impel you to be helpless and act irrationally.
 Possibly, in the future, with the help of technology, you will be able to materialize such visual awareness.
 Till then, you might as well resort to certain practices that will push you to another level of existence, far beyond hopeless confusion.

-First of all, let’s reflect on the sense of ego whether you delve into Eastern philosophy where ego reflects “I, Self” or western psychoanalysis, which in practice defines ego as: “the part of the mind that mediates between the conscious and the unconscious and is responsible for reality testing and a sense of personal identity,” both recognize that uncontrolled and impulsive ego will lead to suffering.
+First of all, let’s reflect on the sense of ego; whether delving into Eastern philosophy or psychoanalysis, both recognize that uncontrolled and impulsive ego will lead to suffering.

 Moving through different stages of ego to become the best version of yourself is not an easy path.
 The truth is that if you are lucky, life will sweep you through nasty havoc that will wound your self-identity and crush your image.
 A breakdown that can lead to a breakthrough by feeding the ideal self.
 Now, rising from the ashes is to take responsibility for your wellbeing.
 It starts with realizing that your thoughts are tainted by subjectivity and emotions since your mind has found security in the sense of belonging to the wrong structures, misinterpreted values, and egocentric pursuits.